paboAYUSHI/90daysOfCODE/README.md

                          i = subscript of the element whose address we want to find LB = lower limit
       2D array can be defined as an array of arrays.
 The 2D array is organized as matrices which can be represented as the collection of rows and columns.
+      Due to the fact that the elements of 2D arrays can be random accessed.
+Similar to one dimensional arrays, we can access the individual cells in a 2D array by using the indices of the cells.
+There are two indices attached to a particular cell, one is its row number while the other is its column number.
    ## Stacks
       stack is a linear data structure in which elements are added and deleted from one end only called top . in stack when top==maxSize -1 , then it means that stack is full now and if we try to add an element in the stack then the OVERFLOW condition occurs.